-A hernia is defined as the protrusion of a whole or part of an organ through the wall of the cavity that contains it into an abnormal position.
+A hernia is defined as the protrusion of a whole or part of an organ through the wall of the cavity that normally contains it into an abnormal position.

-A hiatus hernia describes the protrusion of an organ from the abdominal cavity into the thorax through the oesophageal hiatus.
-This is typically the stomach herniating although rarely small bowel, colon, or mesentery can also herniate through*.
+A hiatus hernia describes the protrusion of an organ from the abdominal cavity into the thorax through the oesophageal hiatus (Fig. 1).
+This is typically the stomach herniating, although less commonly other structures, such as small bowel, colon, or omentum can herniate through.
+Other types of diaphragmatic hernia also exist.

 Classification